ORNL/wave-denoiser/README.md

 # WaveDenoiser

 A large deep learning model to reduce background noise from seismic signals in the time domain.
-The model was developed by Chengping Chai, Derek Rose, Scott Stewart, Nathan Martindale, Mark Adams, Lisa Linville, Christopher Stanley, Anibely Torres Polanco and Philip Bingham.
+The model was developed by Chengping Chai, Derek Rose, Scott Stewart, Nathan Martindale, Mark Adams, Anibely Torres Polanco, Lisa Linville, Christopher Stanley, and Philip Bingham.

 ## Introduction